 Applying for Housing

 FGCU students are not required to live on campus, so the housing application process is separate from the admissions process.
 You must be admitted to FGCU prior to applying for housing.
-Apply early —space is limited and demand for housing is high.
+Once you have an Eagle email account, you can submit a housing application.

 -